GDPR Compliance

 GDPR compliance requirements

-GDPR compliance requirements are the steps you have to take and processes you have to adapt in your organization that help to protect personal data of individuals.
+GDPR compliance requirements are the mandates you have to comply with and, the processes you have to adapt in your organization that help to protect personal data of individuals.

 Before you hire a GDPR Consultant